Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 “Is there a problem, officers?”

-The senior officer---or at least, Ian *suspected* he was senior, given that his security harness had a chevron on it where his partner’s was blank---fixed him with a glare that contained more bravado than authority.
+The senior officer - or at least, Ian *suspected* he was senior, given that his security harness had a chevron on it where his partner’s was blank - fixed him with a glare that contained more bravado than authority.
 “We had complaints of a disturbance.”

 “Can’t see why, I haven’t touched a drop and my shipmate here was just having a friendly drink with…” Ian gestured to the comatose Vgork male under the table.
 “Who, as you can see, is being nice and quiet, too.
 Nothing’s broken, we’re no bother to anyone, we paid for our drinks…”